 DNP3 is composed of three layers of the OSI seven-layer functions model.
 These layers are application layer, data link layer, and transport layer.
 Also, DNP3 can be transmitted over a serial bus connection or over a TCP/IP network.

-DNP3 is based on an object model that greatly reduces the bit mapping of data that is traditionally required by other less object oriented protocols.
+DNP3 is based on an object model.
+This model reduces the bit mapping of data that is traditionally required by other less object-oriented protocols.
 It also reduces the wide disparity of status monitoring and control paradigms generally found in protocols that provide virtually no pre-defined objects.

 DNP3 is typically used between centrally located masters and distributed remotes.
 The master provides the interface between the human network manager and the monitoring system.
-The remote provides the interface between the master and the physical device(s) being monitored and/or controlled.
+The remote (RTUs and intelligent electronic devices) provides the interface between the master and the physical device(s) being monitored and/or controlled.

 The master and remote both use a library of common objects to exchange information.
 The DNP3 protocol contains carefully designed capabilities.
 These capabilities enable it to be used reliably even over media that may be subject to noisy interference.

 The DNP3 protocol is a polled protocol.
 When the master station connects to a remote, an integrity poll is performed.
 Integrity polls are important for DNP3 addressing.
 This is because they return all buffered values for a data point and include the current value of the point as well.

 As an intelligent and robust SCADA protocol, DNP3 gives you many capabilities.
 Some of them are: